Home>Fixed Deposit>Cumulative vs Non Cumulative Fixed Deposit

 Cumulative vs Non Cumulative Fixed Deposit

-One of India’s most popular investment instruments, Fixed Deposit, has been synonymous with safe investing for a long time.
-Traditionally, people prefer FD’s guaranteed fixed returns at minimal risk over investments that offer high returns at relatively higher risk.
+Fixed Deposit has been India’s most popular investment instrument due to its guaranteed fixed returns at minimal risk.
 Reasons like tax benefits and ease of investing also contribute to their popularity.

-Depending on the nature of interest payout, FDs are classified into two types — cumulative and non-cumulative FDs.
+Depending on the nature of the interest payout, FDs are classified into cumulative and non-cumulative.
 This article will give a detailed comparison between cumulative and non-cumulative FD so you can choose between them according to your financial goals.

 What is a Cumulative Fixed Deposit?